charmed-kubernetes/layer-etcd/README.md

 ```

 This will place the client certificates in `pwd`.
 If you're keen on using
-etcdctl outside of the cluster machines,  you'll need to expose the service,
+etcdctl outside of the cluster machines,  you'll need to expose the charm,
 and export some environment variables to consume the client credentials.

 ```shell